Code of Maine Rules

 W. Replacement of Air Pollution Control Systems

-X. Licensing of HAP sources
+X. Licensing of HAP Sources

-Y. Modifications of Part 70 HAP sources
+Y. Modifications of Part 70 HAP Sources

-Sources applying for a new Part 70 HAP source, a modification or reconstruction of a Part 70 HAP source which is not currently subject to a HAP emission limitation, and which sources are not Part 70 major sources, will be reviewed only under the New Source Review section of 06-096 CMR 115.
+Sources applying for a new Part 70 HAP source, a modification or reconstruction of a Part 70 HAP source which is not currently subject to a HAP emission limitation, and which sources are not Part 70 major sources, will be reviewed only under the New Source Review section of 06-096 C.M.R. ch.
+115.

-Z. Computation of time period
+Z. Computation of Time Period

 Disclaimer: These regulations may not be the most recent version.
 Maine may have more current or accurate information.
 We make no warranties or guarantees about the accuracy, completeness, or adequacy of the information contained on this site or the information linked to on the state site.
 Please check official sources.